webfactory/ssh-agent/README.md

 If you know that your favorite tool or platform of choice requires extra tweaks or has some caveats when running with SSH, feel free to open a PR to amend this section here.

+### Container-based Workflows

+If you are using this action on container-based workflows, make sure the container has the necessary SSH binaries or package(s) installed.

 ### Cargo's (Rust) Private Dependencies on Windows

 If you are using private repositories in your dependencies like this: